Khamsa fi 'ayneq

 To achieve the best possible result you might need to practice a bit more after the draw along session with me.
 That fully depends on your level of experience and/or talent, which is different to everybody.

-I can just find an image of a Khmissa amulet and I copy that, what’s the point of this class?
+I can just find an image of a Khmissa amulet and I copy that, what’s the point of this course?

-What do I need to have ready to be able to take the class?
+What do I need to have ready to be able to take the course?

-For how long will the class be accessible after purchase?
+For how long will the course be accessible after purchase?